patrickreed1994/BallPhysicsEngine/README.md

 BallPhysicsEngine
 =================

-Physics engine for CSC-432 that simulates movement of balls and connecting rods.
+Physics engine that simulates movement of balls and connecting rods.
+Created by Marcus del Rio and Patrick Reed.

 Required libraries
 =================